A time-varying bivariate copula joint model for longitudinal and time-to-event data: Time-varying bivariate copula joint model framework

 \subsection{Likelihood maximisation}

-The integrals in terms of random effects in (\ref{factorlikbi}) do not have a closed form expression under either the bivariate Gaussian or $t$ copula joint model, thus a multivariate Gaussian quadrature technique (J\"{a}ckel, 2005\cite{jac05}) is applied to approximate the integration.
+The integrals in terms of random effects in (\ref{factorlikbi}) do not have a closed form expression under either the bivariate Gaussian or $t_{\nu}$ copula joint model, thus a multivariate Gaussian quadrature technique (J\"{a}ckel, 2005\cite{jac05}) is applied to approximate the integration.
 However, the common weighting kernel $f_{\bm b_{i}}(\bm b_{i})$ and its quadrature points do not consider subject level information, thus they always concentrate around $\bm 0,$ while the main mass of the integrand in (\ref{factorlikbi}) is more likely to locate around the subject-specific random effects.
 The inconsistency of the quadrature points and main mass of the integrand can result in an inaccurate numerical approximation even with a large number of quadrature points.
-For faster and more accurate calculation, we adopt a similar approach to the adaptive Gauss-Hermite rule in Rizopoulos (2012b)\cite{riz12a} by rearranging (\ref{factorlikbi}) as:
+For faster and more accurate calculation, we rearrange (\ref{factorlikbi}) as: